 - Approved accommodations for the specific student

-- Request to contact Support Services if these accommodations are not sufficient for the specific student or the specific class
+- Request to contact Center for Student Success if these accommodations are not sufficient for the specific student or the specific class

 No information identifying the student’s actual disability or diagnosis is ever sent to instructors.
 The student may choose to share this information with the instructors–and in fact, we encourage such sharing to take place, so that greater understanding can develop.
 Whether or not to share this information and the extent of information shared is up to the student.
-Support Services Counselors are available to discuss this further with students.
+Center for Student Success Counselors are available to discuss this further with students.

 An individual who has a license to practice in his/her area of medicine, psychiatry, or psychology by a state, board, or other licensing or credentialing body.
 In the context of disability services, a licensed professional is one who would be qualified to make a diagnosis of a disability related to his/her area of practice.
 Please note that, for disability documentation, a licensed professional is qualified to make a diagnosis and/or recommendations only when the disability diagnosis is within his/her area of licensure.